 The P.A.C.E.
 Grant Program Agreement is signed upon the approval of the grant by the City of Madison Board of Public Works and Safety.
-This document is signed by the Director of Planning and the grant recipient.
+This document is signed by the P.A.C.E.
+Grant Program Staff and the grant recipient.